 Emergency management absolutely needs to do a better job as a profession to offer clear routes of entry for young professionals.
 In law enforcement or the fire service, you go to the academy, and then you are put in uniform and out there in your community.
-The path for new emergencies agers is far less defined, and we urgently need to address that as a community of profession The rapidly expanding array of accredited degree courses in emergency management is a very positive sign, but it is not the sole solution.
+The poth for new emergency and agers is far less defined, and we urgently need to address that as a community of professional.
+The rapidly expanding array of accredited degree courses in emergency management is a very positive sign, but it is not the sole solution.